fluffle/deliabot/README.md

 https://raw.githubusercontent.com/fluffle/deliabot/master/img/2014-10-12_20.53.32.png

 Each ring in the cylinder provides 8 barrels for storage.
-I recommend placing the 8 harvestcraft tools in the closest ring to the turtle, and also running itemducts along the 4 corners of the cylinder to allow items to be added to the barrels easily.
+I recommend placing the 8 harvestcraft tools in the closest ring to the turtle and having common items like water, milk, salt, wheat, dough, cheese, butter and stock near the turtle too.
+Other than that, the turtle prefers closer items when crafting, so if you have items you don't want to get used except for specific things then place them further down the cylinder.

+You can run itemducts along the 4 corners of the cylinder to allow items to be added to the barrels easily.
 A reasonable setup will need 6-10 rings of barrels in the cylinder to be able to create a wide range of food.

 Once you have built this cylinder and put items in barrels, place the turtle and label it.
 Edit a script so that the data directory is created, then